jjekircp/ros-helper-scripts/README.md

 * netSearch.py: search selected segments of the local network for ROS Master, present to user, and offer use of rosremote.sh
    * Usage: netSearch.py 192.168.1.*
    * Placing the * symbol will search that entire subnet address, from 0-255
+* rosBWMonitor.sh: get the bandwidth usage and rate of all rostopics on a ros master.
+Should be run on whatever system would receive the data.
+   * Usage:  ./rosBWMonitor.sh
+   * To pipe to a CSV (for later analysis) use: ./rosBWMonitor.sh >> topics.csv